Deformation-Invariant Neural Network and Its Applications in Distorted Image Restoration and Analysis: Experimental Results

 In all of our experiments, we utilized a total of $360,000$ images for training purposes.
 Additionally, we reserved a separate set of $40,000$ images specifically for testing and evaluation.

-We compare our proposed DINN-GAN model with other state-of-the-art methods for the restoration of distorted images, namely Pix2Pix\cite{van2016conditional}, DeblurGAN\cite{kupyn2018deblurgan}, CycleGAN\cite{zhu2017unpaired}, LiGAN\cite{li2018learning}, and DTD-GAN\cite{rai2022removing}.
+We compare our proposed DINN-GAN model with other state-of-the-art methods for the restoration of distorted images, namely Pix2Pix\cite{van2016conditional}, DeblurGAN\cite{kupyn2018deblurgan}, CycleGAN\cite{zhu2017unpaired}, TurbNet\cite{mao2022single}, \han{PiRN\cite{jaiswal2023physics}}, LiGAN\cite{li2018learning}, and DTD-GAN\cite{rai2022removing}.
 Figure \ref{fig:imagenet_ocean} presents the image restoration results for images distorted by ocean turbulence.
 Our proposed method achieves the best results by successfully removing geometric distortions.
 In contrast, the restored images produced by other methods still exhibit some turbulence distortions.
 Similarly, Figure \ref{fig:imagenet_air} displays the image restoration results for images distorted by air turbulence, where, once again, our method outperforms the other approaches.
-Table \ref{tb:restoration} provides a quantitative comparison among the different methods, further demonstrating that our method delivers the best results.
+Table \ref{tb:restoration} provides a quantitative comparison among the different methods, further demonstrating that our method delivers the best results. \han{Based on the Denoising Diffusion Probability Model, PiRN obtained visually cleaner images due to the denoising processes.
+However, due to the lack of geometric correction, it can not geometrically restore the distorted images well.}

+Figure \ref{fig:imagenet_ocean_error} illustrates the MSE error \han{in the first $100$ epochs for turbulence removal experiment for ocean-type turbulence over the training and testing, respectively.
+Note that only the GAN-based models are compared in this figure, as other methods require a different scale of training epochs.} These plots provide valuable insights into the convergence behavior of our DINN model.
+From the left plot for the MSE error on the training dataset, our model exhibits a slightly slower decrease in training loss compared to LiGAN and DTDGAN.
+This can be attributed to the constraint imposed by quasiconformal mappings.
+However, in the right plot on the testing dataset, our method achieves a smaller MSE error on the testing loss.

 Furthermore, we assessed the performance of the DINN-GAN model on real images captured by a digital camera, capturing scenes inside a pool where the images were distorted due to water flow.
 The distorted images are presented in Figure \ref{fig:real_water} (left), while Figure \ref{fig:real_water} (right) displays the restored image using the DINN-GAN model.
 Our model adeptly restores the images by effectively removing the geometric distortions.
 This once again highlights the effectiveness of our proposed method.